zilaeric/asyrp-extension/blogpost.md

 That being said this section is called future research for a reason.
 Sadly the original code-base was not very modular and this made applying Asyrp to another DM or LDM not feasible within the scope of this project.
 Asyrp was build directly into a random DM code-base and thus applying it to a LDM would mean starting from scratch in a LDM code-base.
 Furthermore running the decoder on the latent and accessing the bottleneck feature map at every step meant that we had to edit low level code of large code-bases.
 Therefor eventually we decided to keep this as future research.

 ## Conclusion
+The Asyrp model presented in the original paper and thoroughly explained in the [Discovering Semantic Latent Space](#discover) and [Model Architecture](#architecture) sections, successfully discovers a semantic latent space in the bottleneck of frozen diffusion models which allows high quality image editing.
+This is supported by our reproduction study, which was conducted on the CelebA-HQ dataset, using the pretrained DDPM model.
+The figures in the [Reproduction of the Experiments](#reproduction) section highlight the editing abilities of the model for both in- (eg. smiling, sad, angry) and unseen-domain (eg. Pixar, Neanderthal, Frida) attributes.
+For the quantitative evaluation, we used the directional CLIP score, as this was reported in the original paper and the FID score.
+Both of the two metrics have shown better results for in-domain editing in the case of the reproduction study, and agree with the original findings that Neanderthal is the hardest editing direction.
+The best results are for "sad" and "smiling".
+The discovered semantic latent space has the properties of linearity and consistency across timesteps which are validated by our reproduction experiments.
 ## Bibliography

 [1] Jooyoung Choi, Sungwon Kim, Yonghyun Jeong, Youngjune Gwon, and Sungroh Yoon.
 [ILVR: Conditioning Method for Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2108.02938).
 In: CVF International Conference on Computer Vision (ICCV).
 2021, pp. 14347–14356.